Pragmatic Organization Dynamic Display (PODD)

 - Individuals who have attended the one-day Alternative Access PODD training may also purchase from select eye gaze and partner assisted visual scanning books.
 Additional selections will be released as they are available.

-Software for creating and customizing PODD books involving alternative access methods (e.g., eye gaze, partner assisted visual scanning) is not yet available in the US; however, interested individuals or ISDs can purchase an international copy (i.e., on A4 paper, with international vocabulary) through the Cerebral Palsy Education Centre (CPEC) or Spectronics websites.
+- Alternative Access Templates are not yet available in the US; however, interested individuals or ISDs can purchase an international copy (i.e., formatted for A4 paper with international vocabulary) through the Cerebral Palsy Education Centre (CPEC) or Spectronics websites.
 (Note: One page Alternative Access PODD communication books printed through Alt+Shift have been reformatted to letter-sized paper)